deiu/solidproxy/README.md

 	// Init logger
 	logger := log.New(os.Stderr, "[debug] ", log.Flags()|log.Lshortfile)

-	// create a new agent object with its corresponding key pair and profile
+	// Next we create a new (local) agent object with its corresponding key
-	// document and serve it under /agent agent, err := solidproxy.NewAgentLocal("http://localhost:8080/agent#me")
+	// pair and profile document and serve it under /agent
+	// Alternatively, we can create a "remote" agent to which we need to
+	// provide a cert (tls.Certificate) you can load from somewhere:
+	// agent, err := solidproxy.NewAgent("https://example.org/agent#me")
+	// agent.Cert = someTLScert

+	agent, err := solidproxy.NewAgentLocal("http://localhost:8080/agent#me")
 	if err != nil {
 		log.Println("Error creating new agent:", err.Error())